 Most Jamaican athletics fans know that the Champs we know and love today began in 1910.
 However, most people are unaware of any high school competitions but prior to that.
-Today, we take a Throwback Thursday trip down memory lane to those pre-Champs years.
+Let’s take a trip down memory lane to those pre-Champs years.

 Six of the oldest and most prominent boys’ schools in the country – Jamaica College, New College, St George’s College, Mandeville Middle Grade School, Potsdam School (Munro) and Wolmer’s Boys – began contesting a multi-event championships in 1904.
 It was loosely based on the English public school sports system at institutions like Harrow and Eton.
 There were only running and jumping events, and competitors seem to have been ranked using a combination of physical attributes and their known talents.
 The first five titles went to Jamaica College, while Wolmer’s took the final one in 1909.